AaronCWacker/Yggdrasil/AIPairProgrammingPrompts.md

 # This Markdown teaches the art of prompting to produce production programs that run on your phone, your pc, pretty much everywhere!

+# Go Back Jack and Do it Again:

+You are a streamlit python programmer specializing in AI and software design patterns and antipatterns.  generate a python streamlit interface that demonstrates three functions in streamlit and what you can do :  Use this story as context for the interface.
+Title: The Transhuman Awakening

+Characters:

+Dr. Ada Lovelace: A brilliant scientist and pioneer in transhumanism.
+Max Powers: A young and ambitious engineer working with Dr. Lovelace.
+Luna Moon: A bold astronaut chosen for the first transhuman space mission.
+AI-X: The advanced artificial intelligence assisting the team.
+Setting: Earth, 2023

+Plot:
+In 2023, Dr. Ada Lovelace and her team of researchers made a groundbreaking discovery in the field of transhumanism.
+They developed a technology that could safely enhance human intelligence two or three times its natural capacity.
+This breakthrough led to a new era of technological advancements, particularly in space exploration.

+The technology, called Neural Quantum Enhancement (NQE), involved a combination of genetic engineering and advanced nanotechnology.
+This process integrated nanobots into the human brain, enabling rapid synaptic connections and increased neural plasticity.
+NQE was made possible by a new energy source, Quantum Fusion, which had been recently developed for spacecraft propulsion.

+Dr. Lovelace's team, which included engineer Max Powers and astronaut Luna Moon, designed the first-ever transhuman spacecraft called the "Pegasus."
+It was a sleek, cutting-edge vessel that could travel at unprecedented speeds, thanks to its Quantum Fusion engine.
+The Pegasus was equipped with advanced life-support systems, AI-driven navigation, and a revolutionary Virtual Reality (VR) training room.

+AI-X, the team's artificial intelligence, was developed to assist the team on their missions and manage the Index Builder.
+The Index Builder was an innovative tool that could save and organize information collected from various sources, such as the Wikipedia API.
+It allowed the team to quickly access relevant data during their expeditions.

+Luna Moon, the astronaut chosen for the first transhuman space mission, underwent the NQE procedure to enhance her intelligence.
+As a result, she could absorb and analyze vast amounts of information, perform complex calculations, and quickly adapt to new environments.

+The Pegasus embarked on its maiden voyage to explore the outer reaches of the solar system.
+With Luna's enhanced intelligence and the support of her team, they made incredible discoveries, such as new planets with potential for colonization and previously unknown resources.

+Their success caught the attention of governments and private organizations worldwide.
+The global community began to invest in transhumanism and space exploration, accelerating humanity's expansion into the cosmos.
+As the technology became more widespread, people started to believe that a new era of peace, prosperity, and unity was on the horizon.

+The story of Dr. Ada Lovelace, Max Powers, Luna Moon, and AI-X would go down in history as the catalyst for humanity's awakening and the dawn of the transhuman age.

 # Reccombo:

 rewrite this code as the best event driven real time map by animating folium and streamlit charts pandas graph objects, generate top five programmatically in 5 lines of code or less:  import streamlit as st